 My advice would be go easy on the fat, sugar, and salt.
-However, changing times bring new ideas.
+Changing times bring new ideas.
 Let us look more carefully.
-Turns out, you do need high quality fats.
-Studies are now pointing out that taking in new fat helps your body burn the old fat.
-Hmm?
-Margarine is out and butter is back in.
-Healthy chocolate is in.

 What about sugar?
 Pay attention to high fructose corn syrup (HFCS).
 This little sweetie is a real nightmare.
 The long and the short of it is that it keeps your body from feeling full.
 (So much for watching the portion sizes).
 Unfortunately, because high fructose corn syrup is cheaper, manufacturers like it.
 Watch your labels!
 (It is even in ketchup) It is in “natural” foods.
 Though it is natural in the beginning… after it is modified, not so much.
 Artificial sweeteners, such as aspartame, are indicated in some studies to have unhealthy effects.
 I recommend trying to avoid them.
 Saccharin, on the other hand, which has received the most negative press of artificial sweeteners could be a better alternative to aspartame.
 The sugar industry is powerful and has funded research in order to promote ideas that are financially beneficial to the industry.
 I recommend cutting sugar in all its forms & artificial sweeteners to a bare minimum.

 Lastly, that low salt thing.
-Per some studies, possibly only about ten percent of us are prone to sodium induced high blood pressure.
+Your body needs some salt.
 However, I do not think it is ever a bad idea to watch your salt.
 Too much of anything is not a good idea.
 Lots of manufacturers are offering foods with reduced sodium.
 It can be a little shocking at first, but as you cut back on salt you will get used to less salt.
 Remember the goal is a higher level of wellness.

 Pay attention to when you eat certain foods & keep track of how you feel.
 High fiber in the morning is said to block fat absorption later in the day and keep you feeling fuller.
+It takes about 4 hours for a starchy breakfast to digest.
+So wait until that time passes before adding in fatty foods like nuts, avocados, seeds.
 More protein later in the day may help burn fat.
 Pay attention to your body if it seems to not tolerate certain foods and avoid them if you can.
 Everyone is unique, what works for me may not work for you and vice versa.

-For healthy living, think about what you are missing in your diet and use vitamins and supplements as needed.
+For healthy living, think about what you are missing in your diet are you getting vitamins and minerals?
+Whole foods are the best way to get them, not supplements.
 Vitamins and antioxidants are everyday ideas that help nourish your body and brain.
 Try to include antioxidants in your regular diet every day.